-This was a question that came up in another group, and is confusing for many.
+This was a question that came up in an online group, and is confusing for many.
 Many people believe that the boundary is 1 month, but then someone posted the comment that “Anything under 3 months is considered a holiday rental.”
 So what does the law say about the limit?

 Firstly, let’s analyse the NRAU legislation, which legislates for so-called “long-term rentals”.